The Gallbladder crisis That Changed Everything

 Now comes the real question: Can he save his own life?

 “He’s eating differently now—like me.
-Low-carb, no junk, no sugar.
+Keto, and some times low-carb, no junk, no sugar.
 No medication.”

-“Doctor prescribed two drugs for his newly diagnosed Type 2 diabetes, but after learning about the side effects, we chose a healthy diet instead,” she added proudly.
+“Doctor prescribed two drugs for his newly diagnosed Type 2 diabetes, but after learning about the side effects, we chose a healthy diet instead.”

 “Every day, I monitor his blood sugar.
 First time when he is fasting in the morning.
 His first meal is at 11 a.m and I test his blood sugar two hours post-meal.”